RenzoRomeo/portfolio/README.md

 ## Visit the live version

-You can check out the live version here: portfolio-renzoromeo.vercel.app
+You can check out the live version here: [a link](portfolio-renzoromeo.vercel.app)